Anti-Bullying

 Procedurally at the College the following guidelines apply:

-• Professional development is provided for staff in relation to bullying, harassment and proven counter measures
+• Professional development is provided for staff in relation to bullying, harassment and proven counter measures.

-• Programs that promote resilience, life and social skills, assertiveness, conflict resolution and problem solving are provided
+• Programs that promote resilience, life and social skills, assertiveness, conflict resolution and problem solving are provided.

-• Students and staff are encouraged to report any incidents of bullying
+• Students and staff are encouraged to report any incidents of bullying to the students relevant Leader of Wellbeing and Engagement (LOWE).

-• Positive anti-bullying behaviour is recognised
+• Positive anti-bullying behaviour is recognised as part of our PB4L Framework.

 • Exclusion from classes and/or the yard